chemutai254/AI_FOR_SE/AI_Workflow/README.md

 ### Deployment:

-Outline steps to integrate the model into the hospital’s system.
+1. *Outline steps to integrate the model into the hospital’s system*
+- *API Deployment*: Host the model (API) in a secure hospital network.
+- *EHR (Electronic Health Records) Integration*: Connect API to hospital EHR for real-time predictions upon discharge.
+- *Alerts & Dashboard*: Provide health practitioners with risk scores, recommended interventions, and explanations.
+- *Logging & Monitoring*: Track model predictions, performance, and flagged patients over time.

-How would you ensure compliance with healthcare regulations (e.g., HIPAA)?
+2. How would you ensure compliance with healthcare regulations (e.g., HIPAA)?
+- *HIPAA/GDPR compliance*: Encrypt data at rest and in transit via role-based access control.
+- *Audit Trails*: Record predictions, inputs, and model version for accountability.
+- *Explainable AI*: Use interpretable models or explainability tools to justify predictions to health practitioners.

-Optimization (5 points): Propose 1 method to address overfitting.
+3. Optimization (5 points): Propose 1 method to address overfitting.
+- *Early Stopping*: Stop training when validation loss starts increasing.
+- *Feature Selection*: Remove irrelevant or noisy features.

 ## Part 3: Critical Thinking

 ### Ethics & Bias:

-How might biased training data affect patient outcomes in the case study?
+*How might biased training data affect patient outcomes in the case study?*

-Suggest 1 strategy to mitigate this bias.
+*Suggest 1 strategy to mitigate this bias*

 ### Trade-offs: